scala-ts/scala-ts/docs/index.md

 - `prependEnclosingClassNames` - Prepend the name of enclosing classes to the generated types (default: `true`)
 - `typescriptIndent` - The characters used as TypeScript indentation (default: 2 spaces).
 - `typescriptLineSeparator` - The characters used to separate TypeScript line/statements (default: `;`).
-- `typeNaming` - The conversions for the type names (default: `Identity`).
+- `typeNaming` - The conversions for the type names (default: `Identity`). *See: [example](https://github.com/scala-ts/scala-ts/blob/master/sbt-plugin/src/sbt-test/scala-ts-sbt/custom-cfg/build.sbt#L13)*
-- `fieldMapper` - The conversions for the field names if emitCodecs: `Identity`, `SnakeCase` or a class name (default: `Identity`).
+- `fieldMapper` - The conversions for the field names (implements `TypeScriptFieldMapper`; default: `Identity`). *See: [example](https://github.com/scala-ts/scala-ts/blob/master/sbt-plugin/src/sbt-test/scala-ts-sbt/custom-cfg/build.sbt#L16)*
 - `discriminator` - The name of the field to be used as discriminator (default: `_type`).

-Also the following build options can be configured.

-TODO:
-- `printer` - An optional printer class.
-- `additionalClasspath` - A list of URL to be added to the plugin classpath (to be able to load `fieldNaming` or `printer` from).
+The Scala code base to be considered to generate TypeScript from can be filtered using the following build options.

 - `compilationRuleSet` - Set of rules to specify which Scala source files must be considered.
 - `typeRuleSet` - Set of rules to specify which types (from the already filtered source files) must be considered.